MonaLam87/Weak-DBA/learning-weak-dba/README.md

 ## Smoke Tests

-The artifact includes implementations of the **MP** algorithm (from the classic paper *On the Learnability of Infinitary Regular Sets*, JCSS 1995) as well as our **wDBA** algorithm using **TABLE** and **TREE** data structures.
-These smoke tests allow you to quickly verify that the artifact runs correctly without reproducing the full experiments.
+The artifact includes implementations of the **MP** algorithm (from the classic paper *On the Learnability of Infinitary Regular Sets*, JCSS 1995) and the **DBA** learning algorithm (from *Angluin-Style Learning of Deterministic Büchi and Co-Büchi Automata*, IJCAI 2024) as well as our wDBA learning algorithm using **TABLE** and **TREE** data structures, respectively.
+These smoke tests allow to quickly verify that the artifact runs correctly without reproducing the full experiments.

 The smoke test uses a **small weak deterministic Büchi automaton (wDBA)** with: